Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 What Are Claude Code Channels?

-Claude Code Channels are a plugin-based feature that lets you send messages from Telegram or Discord directly into a running Claude Code session on your local machine.
+Claude Code Channels are a plugin-based feature that lets you send messages from Telegram, Discord, or iMessage directly into a running Claude Code session on your local machine.
 Your session processes requests with full filesystem, MCP, and git access, then replies through the same messaging app.
-Announced March 20, 2026 as a research preview, Channels ship with Telegram and Discord support first, with a plugin architecture that means more platforms can follow.
+Announced March 20, 2026 as a research preview, Channels launched with Telegram and Discord, then added iMessage support a week later.
+The plugin architecture means more platforms can follow.

 The concept is straightforward: an MCP server connects your Claude Code session to a messaging platform.
 When you send a message to your bot on Telegram or Discord, the MCP server forwards it to Claude.
 Claude processes the request using your local environment (files, tools, git, everything), then replies back through the same channel.